maclover7/myblog/_posts/2015-08-27-the-cashier.markdown

 - Where you have users signing up for subscriptions, add the following.
 You may want to store the `stripe_customer.id` and `stripe_subscription.id` values in the database, so you can edit subscriptions in the future.
-An example of when you would need this is if a user wants to change their subscription's plan.
+An example of when you would need this, is if a user wants to change their subscription's plan.

 {% highlight ruby %}